 The National Institutes of Health (NIH) has set the recommended daily intake (RDA) for vitamin A at 900mcg for adult males and 750mcg for adult females.
 Adult women should consume 770mcg of vitamin A every day when pregnant and 1300mcg during lactation.

-How much sweet potato do I need to take to get a full daily dose of vitamin A?
+What to consume to get a full daily dose of vitamin A?

 Can you absorb enough of vitamin A from food?

 Vitamin A is relatively plentiful in various types of food, and it is, therefore, one of the easiest essential nutrients to source from the food you eat.
 This nutrient is available in both animal and plant-based foods, but if you’re unable to maintain a healthy diet every day, it might be easier to make sure you get your recommended daily vitamin A intake by taking a multivitamin.

 Why is vitamin A necessary for your body?

 In addition to its antioxidant functions, vitamin A is also essential to immune function, reproduction, and cellular communication.
 Importantly, vitamin A is a critical component of rhodopsin, which is a protein that your body uses to absorb the light that strikes your retinas.
 Your body also needs vitamin A to form and maintain a variety of organ structures.

 Vision functions: Vitamin A can improve your vision, and without adequate levels of this nutrient, the ability of your eyes to pick up light is diminished.

 Organ tissue functions: Your body needs vitamin A to build and maintain your kidneys, heart, lungs, liver, and other organs.

 Immune functions: This nutrient helps your body regenerate mucosal barriers, which are harmed by infections and other immune disturbances.